BECOMING CATHOLIC

-OCIA | The Order of Christian Initiation of Adults
+BECOMING CATHOLIC - OCIA | The Order of Christian Initiation of Adults

 Christian Initiation is a journey, but it is not a journey to a destination but to a person, the person of Jesus Christ.
 “Becoming Catholic” is a response to God’s invitation by answering the call to follow Jesus as his disciple.
 This is a process of conversion, communion, and discipleship.
+If you have questions or wish to become involved in the process, contact Deacon Mike Chesley, Pastoral Associate @ 248-624-1421 ext.
+345, or call the Parish Rectory office, 248-624-1421.

 “Come, Follow me”.
 Mathew 4:19

-The restored Order of Christian Initiation of Adults welcomes through the sacraments of initiation adults who have never been baptized; adults who have been baptized in other Christian communities; adults who were baptized Catholic but have not been catechized.
+The Order of Christian Initiation of Adults welcomes through the sacraments of initiation adults who have never been baptized; adults who have been baptized in other Christian communities; adults who were baptized Catholic but have not been catechized.
 Those who have never been baptized (Catechumens) receive baptism, confirmation and Eucharist.
 Men and women who have been baptized in other Christian communities or who are baptized and not catechized Catholic (Candidates) make a profession of faith and receive confirmation and Eucharist and are welcomed into full communion in the Catholic Church.

 St. William Parish has a year round process for those adults who have not been baptized, or have been baptized in another tradition and wish to become Catholic.
 You may join the process at any time of the year.

-For additional information you can click here.
+For a more detailed article about the process you can click here.

 If you have questions or wish to become involved in the process, contact Deacon Mike Chesley, Pastoral Associate 248-624-1421 ext.
 345, or call the Parish Rectory office, 248-624-1421.